 Keep in mind that the internet speeds advertised by providers are an average based on 50% of their customers.
 For example, an 80Mb broadband package might actually deliver 55Mb at your property.
 Before signing up, you’ll be given the estimated speed and a minimum guaranteed connection speed.
 Make sure the minimum speed is still adequate for your needs.
 To check the speed your property is likely to receive, try our dedicated tool to check broadband speeds available at your address.
 It provides realistic, address-specific estimates rather than general averages for the area.

-According to Ookla’s Speedtest Global Index, the UK’s average fixed-line broadband speed reached 135.66Mb in February 2025.
+According to Ookla’s Speedtest Global Index, the UK’s average fixed line broadband speed reached 143.83 in August 2025.
 While this is generally sufficient for most households, availability varies, and many rural areas continue to experience considerably lower speeds.